ravi0the0sun/ITECH3108_Assignment02_30342838/README.md

 https://www.youtube.com/watch?v=AsYfbmp0To0
 rating formula = SUM(rating of a post)/number of ratings

-Certainly!
-I can help you generate fake data for testing purposes.
-Here's an example of a table with fake user data:

 | Username           | Password         |
 | ------------------ | ---------------- |